pandallel/quilt/docs/src/development/guide.md

 # Development Guide

-This guide provides information for developers working on the Sidecar project.
+This guide provides information for developers working on the Quilt project.

 ## Documentation